teamzeromagic/zeromagic-docs/docs/flow-builder/blocks/flow-control/for-loop.md

 The Loop Block allows you to iterate through a sequence of values, defined by a start value, an end value, and a step value.

-**Start Value:** Defines the initial value from which the loop iteration begins.
+**Start:** Defines the initial value from which the loop iteration begins.

-**End Value:** Specifies the final value that marks the end of the iteration sequence.
+**Stop:** Specifies the final value that marks the end of the iteration sequence.

 **Step Value:** Defines the increment (positive) or decrement (negative) used to move from one iteration to the next.
 Defaults to 1 (increment).